-Name Principal Occupation and Biography D. Michael G. Stewart Mr. Stewart is a corporate director and serves on the boards of directors of TransCanada Corporation, Pengrowth Energy Corporation and C&C Energia Ltd. Until March 2002, Mr. Stewart was Executive Vice President, Business Development of Westcoast Energy and was responsible for the development of Westcoast Energy's power, international and major new projects.
-Mr. Stewart graduated from Queen's University in Kingston, Ontario in 1973 with a Bachelor of Science degree with honours in Geological Sciences.
-He is a member of the Institute of Corporate Directors and the Association of Professional Engineers, Geologists and Geophysicists of Alberta (non- practising).

-Name Principal Occupation and Biography Colin D. Boyer Independent Businessman.
-Mr. Boyer was, until August 15, 2006, the President and Chief Executive Officer of Birchill Energy Limited, a private oil and natural gas company.
+Name Principal Occupation and Biography - WALLE Chairman of Westcoast Power Inc.; Chairman of the Management Committee of Maritimes & Northeast Pipeline Limited Partnership; and Co-Chief Executive Officer of Foothills Pipelines Ltd. Before joining Westcoast Mr. Stewart held a number of executive positions with companies involved in the energy, fertilizer and sulphur businesses.
+Mr. Stewart graduated from Queen's University with a Bachelor of Science degree in Geological Sciences.
+He is a member of the Institute of Corporate Directors and the Association of Professional Engineers, Geologists and Geophysicists of Alberta (non-practicing).
+Colin D. Boyer Colin Boyer is an Independent Businessman.
+Mr. Boyer was, until August, 2006, the President and Chief Executive Officer of Birchill Energy Limited, a private oil and natural gas company.
 Mr. Boyer's 30 years of experience in the oil and natural gas industry includes acting as President of Boyer Petroleum Engineering Ltd. from 1985 to 2000, a consulting engineering firm providing services for field operations, production and reservoir analysis and management.
 Mr. Boyer is currently a director of several private oil and natural gas companies.
-Mr. Boyer has a Bachelor of Science degree with a major in Petroleum Engineering from the University of Wyoming (1974) and has been a member of the Association of Professional Engineers, Geologists and Geophysicists of Alberta since 1976.
-Kyle D. Kitagawa, CA Mr. Kitagawa brings over 25 years experience in commodity trading, equity investing, and structured finance in energy and energy intensive industries.
-He has been an independent businessman since 2003.
+Mr. Boyer has a Bachelor of Science degree with a major in Petroleum Engineering from the University of Wyoming and has been a member of the Association of Professional Engineers, Geologists and Geophysicists of Alberta since 1976.
+Kyle D. Kitagawa, CA Kyle Kitagawa brings over 20 years experience in commodity trading, equity investing, and structured finance in energy and energy intensive industries.
 Prior to April 2003, he held senior executive positions in a global energy trading and capital corporation.
-Mr. Kitagawa serves as Chairman of Coral Hill Energy Ltd. and is also a Director of Zargon Oil & Gas Ltd. Prior directorships included Advanced Mobile Power Systems, LLC, Esprit Exploration Ltd., Ferus Trust, Independent Energy Ltd., Invasion Energy Inc., Livingston Energy Ltd., Papier Masson Ltee., ProspEx Resources Ltd., and Wave Energy Ltd. He holds a Master of Business Administration degree from Queen's University, a Bachelor of Commerce from the University of Calgary and is a Chartered Accountant.
+Currently, Mr. Kitagawa serves as Chairman of Coral Hill Energy Ltd and is a Director of Zargon Oil & Gas Ltd. Prior directorships include Advanced Mobile Power Systems, LLC, Esprit Exploration Ltd., Ferus Trust, Independent Energy Ltd., Invasion Energy Inc., Livingston Energy Ltd., Papier Masson Ltee., ProspEx Resources, Ltd. and Wave Energy Ltd. He holds a Master of Business Administration degree from Queen's University, a Bachelor of Commerce from the University of Calgary and is a Chartered Accountant.
+Burton J. Ahrens Burt Ahrens is the President of the Edgehill Corporation, a diversified venture capital company with a bias towards energy and energy-related investments.
+Mr. Ahrens was Co-Manager of USIR Capital LLC, an opportunistic growth-oriented hedge fund and the Chairman of Edgehill Select group, LLC, the sponsor of an umbrella trust that has registered and listed seven sub-funds on the Dublin Stock Exchange.
+Mr. Ahrens was a founder and President of Oil Fields Systems Corp., which in 1985 was acquired by Snyder Oil Corporation and its publicly traded affiliate, American Oil Fields, PLC.
+He was also Chairman of Perkins Drilling Company, then the largest drilling company in Ohio at the time of its sale in December 1980.
+Mr. Ahrens is or has been a director of several public and private corporations.
+A graduate of Cornell and Yale Law School, where he was an editor of the Yale Law Journal, Mr. Ahrens practiced law with Cravath, Swaine & Moore and was founding Senior Partner of Feit & Ahrens.